County Drainage Ditch System

 Drainage system repairs, as well as system administration and construction costs, are funded by the landowners benefitted by the drainage system.
 Repairs may be initiated by a petition, filed with the drainage authority by landowners benefitted by the drainage system; or authorized by the drainage authority in response to an inspection of the drainage system.
 Repair of a county drainage system is limited to restoration of the drainage system to the same condition as it was originally constructed.
 Landowners may use the Petition for Repair of a Drainage System form (PDF) provided by Mille Lacs County to file petitions for repairs.

 In Mille Lacs County the ditch committee evaluates drainage maintenance projects and requests for repairs.
-Environmental Resources Manager Dillon Hayes is responsible for completing regular inspections of each ditch system, in addition to the inspection of maintenance requests and providing ditch information to the public.
+Environmental Resources Manager/Land Commissioner Dillon Hayes is responsible for completing regular inspections of each ditch system, in addition to the inspection of maintenance requests and providing ditch information to the public.

 - Map of County Ditch 4 and Benefitted Parcels (PDF)